ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 by the client to establish a new DTLS session with the resource server.
-When the client intends to use asymmetric cryptography in the DTLS handshake with the resource server, the client MUST upload the access token to the authz-info resource on the resource server before starting the DTLS handshake, as described in [Section 5.8.1 of draft-ietf-ace-oauth-authz](https://tools.ietf.org/html/draft-ietf-ace-oauth-authz-14#section-5.8.1).
+When the client intends to use asymmetric cryptography in the DTLS handshake with the resource server, the client MUST upload the access token to the authz-info resource, i.e. the authz-info endpoint, on the resource server before starting the DTLS handshake, as described in [Section 5.8.1 of draft-ietf-ace-oauth-authz](https://tools.ietf.org/html/draft-ietf-ace-oauth-authz-14#section-5.8.1).
 If only symmetric cryptography is used between the client and the